Loevland/UiTHack24/Noob/noob5/README.md

 Get the flag to join the galactic elite!

-You can connect to the server with the following command: `nc hostname 9005` The username is `noob5`
+You can connect to the server with the following command: `nc uithack.td.org.uit.no 6004` The username is `noob5`
 The password is the flag from `noob4`